semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 This means that the `secret` was updated successfully.

-You can also use `sem apply -f` in a similar way to update existing dashboards.
+You can also use `sem apply -f` in a similar way to update an existing dashboard.

 ### sem init

-As `sem init` requires no command line arguments, you execute it as follows from the root directory of a GitHub repository that resides on your local
+As `sem init` can be used without any command line arguments, you can execute it as follows from the root directory of a GitHub repository that resides on your local machine:
-machine:

     sem init